besmehenni/Forest_wildfire_spreading_convLSTM/README.md

-## Modeling of the spreading of forest fire using a convLSTM neural netwok.
+## Modeling of the spreading of forest wildfire using a convLSTM neural netwok.
 Prediction 3-days forward.